rosu-2805/server-sdk/README.md

 ## EasyMorph Sever SDK

 This library allows you to interact with EasyMorph Server.

-EasyMorph Server runs on schedule projects created using desktop editions of EasyMorph (including the free edition).
+**EasyMorph Server** runs on schedule projects created using desktop editions of EasyMorph (including the **free edition**).
 Project schedule and parameters are setted up via Task properties.
 Every Task is placed into Space.
-Currently there is only one Space, which is named 'Default'.
+Currently there is only one Space, which is named `Default`.

-This document describes API v1.
+This document describes SDK which cover part of REST API v1 ( `http://[host:port]/api/v1/`).
-Api url for version 1 is http://[host:port]/api/v1/ Most commands are REST compilant, except some cases.

 ### EasyMorph Server API client